opennetworkinglab/sdfabric-tutorial/EXERCISE-1.md

 P4 program complemented by a set of drivers that among other things are responsible for translating flow objectives to the P4 program-specific tables.

 This P4 program is named `fabric_v1model.p4`.
-It's implementation along with the corresponding pipeconf drivers can be found in the fabric-tna repository:
+Its implementation along with the corresponding pipeconf drivers can be found in the fabric-tna repository:
 [fabric-tna] (open on GitHub).
 This pipeconf currently works on the `stratum_bmv2` software switch.